leebase/telecomdashboard/docs/refactor/SPRINT4_PLAN.md

   - Ensure all components (datasource, query compiler, cache) work seamlessly with SQLite.
   - Add integration tests for end-to-end metadata runtime with SQLite data.
   - Document SQLite-specific setup and limitations for development.
+- **Schema Processor Integration**
+  - Integrate the new `scripts/schema_processor.py` with the metadata runtime.
+  - Use generated DDL and views in the development workflow.
+  - Validate schema-driven database structure.

 ## Definition of Done
 - `pytest tests/data/test_cache.py -q` passes, confirming cache behavior.